Fahim-Ahmad/intoCODE/UI UX Design/README.md

 ![image_01](img/image_01.png)

 2. Login and Navigation:
-   - After creating an account, users can log in using their pre-defined username (email address) and password.
+   - After creating an account, users can log in using their predefined username (email address) and password.
 Once logged in, they will be presented with a list of different items to select from, enabling them to explore further details.

 ![image_02](img/image_02.png)